stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 [`pip install termcolor`] then the PSyIR will be displayed with colour highlighting.)
-Since the tracer-advection mini-app consists of a single program unit, it is represented in PSyclone by a single `Routine` with the content of the program (the sequence of executable statements).
+Since the tracer-advection mini-app consists of a single program unit, it is represented in PSyclone by a single `Routine` with the content of the program (the sequence of executable statements) as children.

 ## 3. Interpreting the PSyIR ##